ido106/ido106/README.md

 ### Hi there 👋
 Im Ido, a 3rd year Computer Science student at Bar-Ilan University.
+Currently working as Software Engineer at Red Hat.
 <br />

 ### Connect with me :telephone: